 Jigsaws: this will require a certain amount of skill with a jig-saw and the space to create without worrying about the sawdust.

 Toys: knitting, crocheting and sewing for soft toys and if you’re a master carver, create some wooden toys that will last forever.
-‘Ekoknits’ has over 50 patterns (scroll down on this page to find out more)
+‘Ekoknits’ has over 50 patterns if you feel like getting those knitting needles out!
+Listed on the Stix & Yarn page.

 And for everyone